yule/poker-croupier/README.md

 One possibilty is that 45 minute coding sessions are followed by sit-n-go games played by the robots, and a short break.
 In this case only the last sit-n-go round counts when we determine the winner.
 Other rounds are just for training from which teams can deduce hypotesises, and test them in subsequent traing rounds.

 Another way to do it would concentrate a bit more on the continuous delivery aspect.
 In this case each team has infinite chips they can use to rebuy into the game any time they lost all their chips.
-The game is played continuously, but each team has a small timeframe between rounds for deploying a new version of their robot.
+The game is played continuously, but each team has a small timeframe between rounds for deploying a new version of their robot, and each robot is free to leave the room for a while.
 The croupier would enforce an SLA.
 If a player is away from the table for a certain amount of time a penalty has to be payed before the next rebuy.
 This version lets teams do more experiments, and also forces them to be careful with their deployments.
+The team that has the best cashflow by the end of the day is the winner.

 ## The rules